Nottingham stars out in force for opening night of new Paper Lace ‘Pilgrimage’ interactive concert experience

 A tearful Philip Wright, the group’s former lead singer’ was overheard praising the show to a fan in the audience.

-‘The likeness is uncanny.
-I’m stood here, but it’s like I am up…there,” he said.
+‘The likeness, it’s is uncanny.
+I’m stood here, but it’s like I am…up thereat the same time,” he said.

 Tales of Robin Hood’s Sheriff of Nottingham, top right, has now been reconditioned to play lead singer Phil Wright in the new show.